-“Postmodern” is intended to recall Robert Brandom’s recent nonstandard use of this term for a sort of Hegelian synthesis of the best of the ancient and modern worlds.
-“Peripatetic” indicates my excitement over a fresh, historiographically grounded reading of Aristotle in light of current developments.
+“Peripatetic” in the title indicates my excitement over fresh readings of Aristotle freed from old prejudices.
+“Postmodern” particularly recalls Robert Brandom’s recent and very nonstandard use of this term for a sort of Hegelian synthesis of the best of ancient and modern values.

 I write about serious philosophy in a semi-popular way, aiming to show its relevance to life while addressing substantive issues of potential interest to specialists.
 The focus of my interest lies in meta-level interpretation in ethics and the history of philosophy.